open-telemetry/opentelemetry.io/content/en/docs/go/getting-started.md

 	}
 ```

-This creates a new console exporter with a few options - `WithQuantiles` sets the quantile (a quantile represents a division in the range of a distribution of probabilities) values to write to the console, and `WithPrettyPrint` formats the text nicely when its printed, so that it's easier for humans to read.
+This creates a new console exporter with basic options - `WithPrettyPrint` formats the text nicely when its printed, so that it's easier for humans to read.

 ## Creating a Tracer Provider